 I. OBJECTIVE & PURPOSE

-Actions or statements which by design or intent amount to hazing are prohibited, and shall be prevented and adjudicated by the University whenever possible.
-This regulation shall apply to acts conducted on or off campus whenever such acts are deemed to constitute hazing.
+Actions or situations which by design or intent amount to hazing are prohibited and shall be prevented and adjudicated by the University whenever possible.
+This regulation shall apply to acts conducted on or off campus property whenever such acts are deemed to constitute hazing.

 II.
 STATEMENT OF REGULATION

 Hazing is defined as any action or activity of any group or individual which recklessly or intentionally endangers the mental or physical health or safety of a student for the purposes including, but not limited to, initiation, admission into, affiliation with, or the perpetuation or furtherance of a tradition of ritual of any student organization or group whether or not officially recognized by the University.